MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-threads-window.md

 1. On the **Debugging Location** toolbar, select the **Show Only Flagged Threads** icon ![Show Flagged Threads](../debugger/media/dbg-threads-show-flagged.png "Show Flagged Threads"), to the right of the **Thread** field.
 The icon is grayed out unless one or more threads are flagged.

-   Note that only the flagged thread now appears in the **Threads** dropdown in the toolbar.
+   Only the flagged thread now appears in the **Threads** dropdown in the toolbar.
 To toggle between showing flagged threads and all threads, select the single flag **Toggle Current Thread Flagged State** toolbar button.

    >[!TIP]
    >After you have flagged some threads, you can place your cursor in the code editor, right-click, and select **Run Flagged Threads to Cursor**.
 Make sure to choose code that all flagged threads will reach.
 This will pause threads on the selected line of code, making it easier to control the order of execution by [freezing and thawing threads](#bkmk_freeze).